 - 3. On low speed, add the ground hazelnuts, the remaining flour, the salt, and the baking powder and mix until smooth.
 Wrap the dough in plastic wrap and refrigerate for at least 1 hour.

-- 4. Divide the dough into 4 pieces.
-On a lightly sugared work surface, roll the dough into 4 logs, each 8 inches long.
-Refrigerate for at least 1 hour until firm.
+- 4. Divide the dough into 4 portions.
+On a lightly sugared work surface, roll the dough into 4 logs, each about 8 inches long.
+Wrap each in plastic wrap and refrigerate for at least 1 hour or up to several days.
+(You can also freeze the cookie dough for up to 3 months.)

 - 5. Preheat the oven to 350°F (175°C).
 Line 2 baking sheets with parchment paper.

 - 6. Slice the dough into 1/2-inch-thick rounds.
-Place on the prepared baking sheets about 2 inches apart and bake until golden brown around the edges, about 8 minutes.
-Let cool to room temperature.
+Place the rounds on the prepared baking sheets about 2 inches apart and bake until golden brown around the edges, about 8 minutes.
+Transfer the cookies to wire racks and let them cool to room temperature.
+(You can store the unsandwiched cookies in an airtight container for up to several days before filling them.)

 Hungry for more?
 Chow down on these: